-- a. interpretation of the contents of this Standard, - b. participation in the next review of the Standard, - c. offering constructive criticism for improving the Standard, or - d. permission to reprint portions of the Standard.
+- b. participation in the next review of the Standard, - c. offering constructive criticism for improving the Standard, or - d. permission to reprint portions of the Standard.

 DISCLAIMER

 ASHRAE uses its best efforts to promulgate Standards and Guidelines for the benefit of the public in light of available information and accepted industry practices.
 However, ASHRAE does not guarantee, certify, or assure the safety or performance of any products, components, or systems tested, installed, or operated in accordance with ASHRAE's Standards or Guidelines or that any tests conducted under its Standards or Guidelines will be nonhazardous or free from risk.